Battery charging diagnosis at a glance

 - the controller is receiving input but not charging correctly

-- the controller is charging, but the battery-side path or loads hide the gain
+- the controller is charging, but battery-side wiring, protection, or loads hide the gain

 Start with conditions.
 Shade, clouds, low sun angle, dirty panels, heat, and flat-mounted roof panels can all reduce output.
 A weak harvest is not automatically a broken system.